syncfusion-content/maui-docs/MAUI/TextInputLayout/Custom-Icons.md

 ## Leading view

 A label can be added as a leading icon for the input view by setting the `LeadingView` property.
 It can be positioned either inside or outside the container by setting the `LeadingViewPosition` property.
-By default, it is positioned `Outside`.
+By default, it is positioned `Outside.`

 {% tabs %}